Storing Your Videos

 - EDpuzzle - EDpuzzle’s FREE plan allows you to store up to 20 lessons at a time.
 The Pro account allows unlimited storage of lessons.

 - MiStreamNet - MiStreamNet is provided to you by the REMC Association of Michigan.
 To learn how to use MiStreamNet use the following documents.
-(Adding Docs)
+(Process Document)

 - Google Drive - You can store all your videos in your Google Drive and students will have easy access.